Amazing Online Tools To Enhance Your Child Writing Skills

-- Your child should see you writing, so they can copy you.
+- Your child should see your writing so that they can copy you.

 - Do not delete what they are writing.
-Print them out and make it a collection.
+Print them out and make them a collection.
 It will encourage your child to write more.

-- Encourage your child to write letters to the family members.
+- Encourage your child to write letters to family members.